aws-samples/step-functions-workflows-collection/early-stopping-sf-bedrock/README.md

 1. A user submits a query (eg. What is CloudFront ?), and AWS Step Functions orchestrates 4 parallel agent workflows simultaneously.
 Each agent uses a different specialized approach (service-specific, architecture patterns, cost optimization, and general overview).

 2. Each agent independently retrieves information from the AWS Documentation MCP Server (Context Provider).
 If relevant information isn't available, agents fall back to Amazon Bedrock models to generate responses.
+Claude Haiku 3.5 is used in this example for its speed and cost-effectiveness.

 3. As results arrive, an Evaluation Agent assesses each response's confidence level.
 When any agent produces a result exceeding the confidence threshold (typically 0.95), Step Functions automatically terminates the other executing workflows to optimize resources and costs.